junxit/us-congress-bills-115/metadata.md

 - 2017-05-11 — Placed on the Union Calendar, Calendar No. 70.
 - 2017-05-11 — Reported by the Committee on Judiciary.
 H. Rept.
 115-117.
 - 2017-05-11 — Reported by the Committee on Judiciary.
 H. Rept.
 115-117.
+- 2017-05-16 — Considered under suspension of the rules. (consideration: CR H4204-4205)
+- 2017-05-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+510.
+- 2017-05-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-05-16 — Mr. Goodlatte moved to suspend the rules and pass the bill.
+- 2017-05-16 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4204)
+- 2017-05-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4204)